jairjunior/SEATEN-Inventory/README.md

-# REGISTRATION, LOGIN AND AUTHENTICATION
+# REGISTRATION, AUTHENTICATION AND ACCESS CONTROL

 ### USER REGISTRATION (/auth/register)
 The User Registration is the act of creating a new user for the application.
 There are 3 (three) types of users: